jeremyschulman/netcfgbu/netbox/README.md

 ## Setup

 #### Environment
-To use the `netbox_inventory.py` script you will need to export two enviornment variables:
+To use the `netbox_inventory.py` script you will need to export two environment variables:

 **NETBOX_ADDR**<br/>
 The URL to your netbox server, for example: "https://netbox.mycorp.com"